-3.4.5Find
+3.4.5 Find

 The Find statement is used for searching a word or phrase across all database entries in a single command.
 Unlike Get statement that only queries for one type of item, Find is executed across all item types (the set of item types can be adjusted).
 Also, the search phrase is case-insensitive.
 Find is a very specialized command, returning the primary keys for items that contain the search phrase and match any specified filters.
-Its main purpose is for use by a visualization tool for providing search results.
+Its main purpose is to be used by a visualization tool for providing search results.